Good Day friends!

 I’m taking you with me behind the scenes of my Life as A Lifestyle Blogger/Content Creator.

 Come with me as I shoot content for my Blog, The CN Brand and Instagram…

 If you’ve been following my journey for some time now, you know that I started my post-collegiate career as a Mechanical Engineer.
 My background is technical, but I have always had a love for art, photography and fashion.

 When I was in college studying engineering, I started and developed my first blog and website (on BlogSpot), where I was a fashion blogger who created looks and shared them online.
 I never had aspirations to become a professional at this kind of stuff, but here we are about a decade later…

 So my love for digital storytelling through fashion and blogging started many moons ago.

-Now, I am the CEO/Founder of a nonprofit organization I started back in 2016, an Entrepreneur, Brand Consultant, and Lifestyle Blogger/Content Creator on Instagram (@crystalngumezi).
+Now, I am the CEO/Founder of a nonprofit organization I started back in 2016, an online Boutique Owner of The CN Brand, Brand Consultant, and Lifestyle Blogger/Content Creator on Instagram (@crystalngumezi).

 If you would have told me 4 years ago that this would be my life, I probably wouldn’t have believed you (LOL).
 But now that we are here, let’s get into the contents of this post (the reason why you are here).